Theci/Arduino-network-status/README.md

 [ ] Figure out how to transelate the HTTP JSON response into a useful data structure
 [ ] Invent and impelemt functions for the data structures (fetch(), update(), trigger(), ...)
 [ ] Research good physical triggers for netzork status (light, sound, ...)

+## Notes
+Pay attention to memory used and free.
+For example the JSON buffer can easily fill up all causing the Arduino to freeze>

 ## Disclaimer
 This project is in it's baby shoes atm, so far from working.